python/cpython/Doc/library/stdtypes.rst

             bytearray.partition(sep)

-   Split the sequence at the first occurrence of *sep*, and return a 3-tuple containing the part before the separator, the separator, and the part after the separator.
+   Split the sequence at the first occurrence of *sep*, and return a 3-tuple containing the part before the separator, the separator itself or its bytearray copy, and the part after the separator.
    If the separator is not found, return a 3-tuple containing a copy of the original sequence, followed by two empty bytes or bytearray objects.